University of Cambridge: Societies

 Numerous student-run societies exist at the University of Cambridge designed to encourage students who share common passions or interests to periodically meet or discuss these interests.
 As of 2010, there were 751 registered societies at the university.
 In addition to these, individual colleges often promote their own societies and sports teams.

-Although technically independent from the university, Cambridge Union, a globally-renowned debate organization and the oldest debate organization in the world, offers students high-level debate and public speaking experience.
-Drama societies include the Amateur Dramatic Club (ADC) and the comedy club Footlights, whose alumni include many well-known show business personalities.
+Although technically independent from the university, Cambridge Union, a globally renowned debate organisation and the oldest debate organisation in the world, offers students high-level debate and public speaking experience.
+Drama societies include the Cambridge University Amateur Dramatic Club (CUADC) and the comedy club Footlights, whose alumni include many well-known show business personalities.
 The university's Chamber Orchestra, composed entirely of university students, offers a range of orchestra programs, including symphonies.

 Sports

 Rowing is one of the most popular sports at the University of Cambridge, and there are competitions between colleges, notably the bumps races.
-The University of Cambridge's rowing competition against Oxford is known as Boat Race.
+The University of Cambridge's rowing competition against Oxford is known as the Boat Race.
 Varsity matches against Oxford also exist in other sports, including cricket, rugby, chess, and tiddlywinks.
-Athletes representing the university in certain sports are entitled to apply to Cambridge Blue, which includes captains of the 13 most prestigious university sports teams.
-University organizations also include the self-described Hawks' Club, which is open to men and usually restricted to Cambridge Full Blues and Half Blues members.
-The Ospreys are the equivalent female club.
+Athletes who representing the university in a varsity match are entitled to a Blue or a Half Blue, depending on the sport and other criteria.

 The University of Cambridge Sports Centre opened in August 2013.
 Phase one included a sports hall, a fitness suite, a strength and conditioning room, a multi-purpose room, and Eton and Rugby fives courts.
 Phase two of its development included five glass-backed squash courts and a team training room.
 Future phases include indoor and outdoor tennis courts and a swimming pool.

 The university also has an athletic track at Wilberforce Road, an indoor cricket school, and Fenner's, the cricket ground for Cambridge University Cricket Club.
+The university has an ice hockey club called Cambridge University Ice Hockey Club.
+The Hawks' Club is a private members' club for the university's leading sportsmen.
+The Ospreys are the equivalent female club.